Alisha98A/hangman-game/README.md

 ![Scoreboard feature](https://github.com/Alisha98A/hangman-game/blob/main/docs/scoreboard.png?raw=true)

+---

 ### Future Implementations

 - In the future I would like to implement degrees of difficulties by either choosing harder words to quess or reducing the chances to win.
-This feature will attract all kinds of players, both people who would like to have it easy and for people who like challenges.
+This feature will attract all kinds of players, both for complete beginners and for people who are ready to challenge themselves more.

 ---